 Beyond the numbers, rosé is very popular because it refreshes our summer meals and always brings back sweet and warm memories ...

-But great red wines also in Provence
+III.
+But great red wines in Provence too

 If the majority of Provence wineries produce rosé, professionals are proud to offer some very beautiful red wines, mainly reds for aging.